Alauddin Khalji's conquest of Gujarat: Invasion

 The sudden invasion from Delhi appears to have been a surprise for the Vaghela king Karna.
-Alauddin's army captured Gujarat easily in a very short time, which indicates that either Karna was unpopular among his subjects, or he had an ineffective military and administrative setup.
+Alauddin's army captured Gujarat easily in a very short time, possibly indicating that Karna might have been unpopular among his subjects, or had an ineffective military and administrative setup.

 The Jain chronicler Jinaprabha Suri states that Ulugh Khan's forces defeated Karna's army at Asapalli (present-day Ahmedabad).

 According to the 14th century writer Isami, Karna weighed his options: putting up a fight against the invaders or retiring into a fortress.
 Given his lack of adequate war preparation, his ministers advised him to leave the country and return after the departure of the invaders.
 Historian A. K. Majumdar interprets Isami's writings to mean that Karna took shelter in a fort, but epigraphist Z. A. Desai notes that no such conclusion can be drawn from Isami's writings.

 According to Barani, Karna fled to Devagiri, the capital of the neighbouring Yadava kingdom.
 However, historian Peter Jackson believes that Barani's statement is inaccurate: Karna fled to Devagiri only during the later 1304 invasion.

 Plunder and massacre

 On the third day after Karna fled his capital Anahilavada (modern Patan, called Nahrwala in Muslim chronicles), the invaders arrived in the city.
 According to Isami, the city abounded in valuable commodities, precious metals, and treasures: the invaders looted these, and also seized seven elephants.
 Karna's wealth and his wives, including his chief queen Kamala Devi, were captured by the invaders.

 According to Jinaprabha, Ulugh Khan and Nusrat Khan destroyed hundreds of towns, including Asapalli (modern Ahmedabad), Vanmanthali and Surat.
 The invaders also looted several monasteries, palaces and temples.
 This account is also confirmed by the Delhi Sultanate chronicler Ziauddin Barani.
 Isami states that the invading soldiers even dug out the treasures hidden underground by the locals.

-At the wealthy port city of Khambhat, Nusrat Khan he obtained a great amount of wealth from the local merchants and other rich people.
-There, he also forcibly obtained the slave Malik Kafur, who later led Alauddin's campaigns in Deccan.
+At the wealthy port city of Khambhat, Nusrat Khan obtained a great amount of wealth from the local merchants and other rich people.
+There, he also forcibly obtained the slave Malik Kafur, who later became a general of the Delhi Sultanate and led Alauddin's campaigns in Deccan.
 According to Wassaf, the Muslim army massacred people "unmercifully, throughout the impure land, for the sake of Islam".
 The invaders plundered gold and silver "to an extent greater than can be conceived", besides a variety of precious stones and textiles.
 Wassaf summarizes the invasion as follows:

 Wassaf also states that the invaders discovered a beautiful jasper-coloured stone with ornamental figures from the ruins of the destroyed temples.
 This stone was sculptured with verses from the Quran, and placed at the entrance of the tomb shrine of Shaikh Murshid Abu Is'hak Ibrahim bin Shahriar.